Zorro (1957 TV series): Plot

 Season two opens with Diego in Monterey, the colonial capital of Alta California.
 The authorities are worried that privately collected money to bring a supply ship to California is repeatedly diverted to a gang of bandits.
-Diego stays to investigate, both as a civilian, and as the masked Zorro.
+Diego stays to investigate, both as a civilian and as the masked Zorro.
 He becomes interested in Ana Maria Verdugo, a daughter of the man organizing the effort.
 Once Zorro defeats the thieves, he enters into a rivalry with his old friend Ricardo del Amo, a practical joker who is also interested in Ana Maria.
 Ana Maria is in love with Zorro.
-While in Monterey, Zorro and Sergeant Demetrio López García also get involved in a dispute between the people and a repressive Lieutenant Governor.
-Diego/Zorro is on the verge of giving up his mask to marry Ana Maria, but Don Alejandro talks him out of it.
+While in Monterey, Zorro and Sergeant García also get involved in a dispute between the people and a repressive Lieutenant Governor.
+At the end of the Monterey Arc, Diego/Zorro is on the verge of giving up his mask to marry Ana Maria, but Don Alejandro talks him out of it, revealing that he had figured out his son was Zorro some time ago and convinces Diego that the people still need Zorro.
 Zorro (and Diego) says goodbye to Ana Maria and returns to Los Angeles, where he gets involved in a series of shorter adventures.

 In one three-episode story arc, guest-starring Annette Funicello, Zorro must solve the mystery of Anita Cabrillo's father, a man who does not seem to exist.
 Other storylines late in the series involve Diego's ne'er-do-well uncle (played by Cesar Romero), a plot against the governor of California, an encounter with an American "mountain man" (Jeff York, reprising a role from The Saga of Andy Burnett), and outwitting a greedy emissary from Spain.